overbaard/overbaard/docs/admin-guide.md

       "help": "QA is trying to break the feature"
     },
 ```
-Above we have two states under the 'QA' header.
+Above we have two states under the `QA` header.
 ```
     {
       "name": "Verified"
     },
 ```
 Although we have been using headers for our states so far, we don't have to do that for all states.
-The 'Verified'
+The `Verified`
 state shown above does not use headers.
 ```
     {